kubernetes/enhancements/keps/sig-auth/5284-constrained-impersonation/README.md

 ###### What happens if we reenable the feature if it was previously rolled back?

-No addtional configuration is needed.
+No additional configuration is needed.

 ###### Are there any tests for feature enablement/disablement?